ferdikoomen/openapi-typescript-codegen/README.md

 ### Runtime schemas
 By default the OpenAPI generator only exports interfaces for your models.
 These interfaces will help you during development, but will not be available in javascript during runtime.
-However Swagger allows you to define properties that can be useful during runtime, for instance: `maxLength` of a string or a `pattern` to match, etc. Let's say we have the following model:
+However, Swagger allows you to define properties that can be useful during runtime, for instance: `maxLength` of a string or a `pattern` to match, etc. Let's say we have the following model: